winwisely99/web/resources/github.com/letsencrypt/website/content/en/careers.md

   * Product director (defacto Chief Innovation Officer) is PhD psychologist and original founder and CEO of CoupleWise.com, which is expected to be serving 100-200,000 couples by June 2020,  for which he was often the PM as well.
 CoupleWise has won two national and two international startup awards.

-  * Only $25,000 available so far for development and testing, but finding new major donor leads every week, and currently being considered by two foundations for $50k each.
+  * Only $25,000 available so far for development and testing, but finding new major donor leads every week, and currently being considered by two foundations for $20k and $80K.

   * Answers to most questions can be found on [our FAQ](https://bit.ly/WinWiselyFAQ)